In this article I try to outline my understanding of what trickster figures do and mean in comparative mythology.

 So this might be the reason why science and the rational mind in general is always one step behind in making the right decisions for complex situations.
 Our cognition and our technologies as tools to extend our cognition are, therefore, great in gaining understanding and ‘explaining’ the complexity and development of systems like culture in hindsight, but rather poor in coping with it at the moment.
 Instead, reacting to complex situations happens best through the intuitive mind, through feelings, impulses and gut hunches.
 This does not mean, off course, one should act upon every impulse the body gives him or her….
 It happens on a more deeper and subconscious level, which makes the study and science of complexity even more difficult.

-How can one study a process that happens un(sub)consciously, non-linear and at once spontaneously occurs from moment to moment?
+How can one study a process that happens un(sub)consciously, non-linear and at once spontaneously occurring from moment to moment?

-So one is not going to ‘think’ about how to avoid a car accident.
+So one is not going to ‘think’ about how to avoid a car accident or a bike, one just stays calm and relies on learning to fall, since every step we take is cause of falling, just like every beep of sound exist silence.
 Not having this crucial synergy between the heart, the instincts and the brain, or intuition and cognition, makes a person unable to deal with complex situations and, therefore, less intelligent then those who can.
 Trickster figures seem to be adept at this, which makes them more ‘free’ or less restricted then others in the social institutions people create.
 Tricksters seem to be able to oversee the complexities of cultures, to not only gain a greater cognitive understanding of it, but also by showing a high(er) level of intuition by which they can position themselves one step in ‘front’ of the pack.

 Furthermore, a culture is besides complex also adaptive because cultures in themselves are again interconnected with other cultures and systems that distinguish themselves from each other.
 Here one can speak of a hierarchy of supra and subsystems.
 Cultures and the people in it have to be adaptive because as has been stated above it is next to impossible to exactly predict the outcomes due to the complexities cultures have.
 At some level it would be ideal to co-exist and co-evolve if they want to survive and thrive because of this very inter-connectedness and inter-relatedness.
 This requires the innate ability of people to reflect upon ways of life and traditions, and make necessary changes according to what the situation requires.

 This is the struggle that cultural differences create by at one level protecting a cultural identity and also being able to remain relevant and adapt in relation to other cultures and systems.
-This friction between cultural differences infuses the processes of novelty and innovation through self-organizing behavior.
-Hence, why I fear the world becoming to be too homogeneous rather then heterogeneous because of the globalization movement that is enforced and adopted by other cultures.
-Reducing the amount of diversity between cultures is with respect a recipe for maximum entropy of the complete world.
-Just take a look at the short-lasting lifespans of cultures where diversity is opposed and where a central authority or a dictatorship dictates the culture and punishes those who show deviant behavior to the regime.
-By killing, correcting or ‘making’ them for the sake of discipline itself is not gonna work on the long term I’m afraid.
-Trickster figures who by nature show deviant behavior to the norm in order to come up with innovative new paths to take should be celebrated in some ways.
-Otherwise there simply isn’t enough variety and originality in the world to choose from when the world is really faced with complex and challenging circumstances.
-Corona is nothing compared to what might be.
-Sooner or later the culture dies when the central authorities cease to exist, since this is the weakness of a centralized and homogeneous system.
+This friction between cultural differences infuses the processes of novelty and innovation through self-organising behaviour.
+Hence, why does the world tends to become more homogeneous rather then heterogeneous?
+I would say, partly if not mostly, due to the globalisation movement that is enforced and adopted by other cultures including academic consensus forming.
+Reducing the amount of diversity between cultures and academic life is with respect a recipe for maximum entropy of the complete world.
+Just take a look at the short-lasting lifespans of cultures where diversity is opposed and where a central authority or a dictatorship dictates the culture and punishes those who show deviant behaviour to the so called regime or apex family?
+Think north-korea?
+By killing, correcting or ‘making’ civilians for the sake of discipline itself is not gonna work on the long term I’m afraid.
+Trickster figures who by nature show deviant behaviour to the norm in order to come up with innovative new paths to take should be celebrated in some ways and probably heavily demonised in other ways.
+Otherwise there simply isn’t enough variety and originality in the world to choose from when the world is really faced with complex and challenging circumstances that need original thinkers, doers and feelers and what not to, to combat the wickedness of (post)modern times.
+Corona is nothing compared to what might be… Sooner or later the culture dies when the central authorities cease to exist, since this is the weakness of a centralised and a homogeneous system.
 When the queen or the king dies, the society dies with it.
-Such systems always reach maximum entropy after some time based on the second law of thermodynamics. this is due to the fact that they lack the innovative capacities that occur with self-organizing behavior shown in all other complex systems.
+Such systems always reach maximum entropy after some time based on the second law of thermodynamics. this is due to the fact that they lack the innovative capacities that occur with self-organising behaviour shown in all other complex systems.

 This to me is what love implies.